sourcegraph/about/content/blogposts/2024/gp-write-less-with-this-AI-powered-code-documentation.md

 Documentation includes a wide range of texts, including user manuals and technical guides, tailored for developers, testers, and end-users.
 Documentation can be categorized into several types:

 - **User documentation**: Written by technical writers, this includes manuals, quick-start guides, tutorials, and frequently asked questions (FAQs) that provide guidance on effectively using the software or product for the end-users.
-- **Technical documentation****:** This includes architectural diagrams, database schemas, system design documents, API reference documents, and other technical documents that help provide detailed insights into the software’s architecture, design, specifications, and implementation for developers and system administrators.
+- **Technical documentation:** This includes architectural diagrams, database schemas, system design documents, API reference documents, and other technical documents that help provide detailed insights into the software’s architecture, design, specifications, and implementation for developers and system administrators.
 - **In-code documentation**: Typically includes comments in the code, function, and method descriptions, as well as documentation strings (termed “**DocStrings**” in Python programming).
 Several tools generate HTML documentation content from these comments and DocStrings.
-- **API documentation****:** ****These documents state an API's form, function, and features.
+- **API documentation:** These documents state an API's form, function, and features.
 They are typically written by engineers who build the APIs, and the content is consumed by other engineers who implement them.

 Note that in certain cases where the primary users are developers, the user documentation doubles as the technical documentation and vice-versa.